tudurom/bsc-thesis/doc/main.typ

 ]

-To keep the scope of this work simple, yet relevant, I consider these research questions under the assumption that the target programming language is the main language used in the development of the platform  on which it runs.
-Such platforms, or operating systems, include FreeBSD @freebsd, OpenBSD @openbsd, and Illumos,
+To keep the scope of this work simple, yet relevant, I consider these research questions under the assumption that the operating system on which the compiler runs is written mostly in the same programming language as the one the compiler is designed to process—e.g. a C compiler running on an operating system written in C.
+// the target programming language is the
+// main language used in the development of the platform on which it runs.
+Such
+platforms, or operating systems, include FreeBSD @freebsd, OpenBSD @openbsd, and Illumos,
 #footnote[